1. Who does House of Hope help?

 House of Hope is not a government entity; our donor and grant funding is designed to assist Martin County residents who meet certain income requirements in order to ensure that the mission is being performed on those who are truly in need of these services.
 Your documentation helps to prove that you are a Martin County resident and that your situation warrants the assistance that we are prepared to provide to you in order to help you progress towards self-sufficiency.

 6. What kind of food will you give me?

-Fully enrolled clients may participate in Client Choice shopping, a monthly or bimonthly shopping experience where clients may select predetermined quantities of items from multiple categories in order to select the best food items to fit their families nutritional needs.
-These clients may also visit daily to receive “daily bread and produce” service where they can select fresh produce and bread items as they are available.
+Fully enrolled clients may participate in Client Choice shopping, a monthly shopping experience where clients may select predetermined quantities of items from multiple categories in order to select the best food items to fit their families' nutritional needs.
 Households who are in the process of enrolling may be provided a pre-selected crate of food known as an “emergency service” in order to get nutrition into the household until they can be fully enrolled.
-Clients experiencing homelessness may visit their nearest branch every business day to receive a “day bag” including a ready-to-eat meal, snacks and a beverage in addition to daily bread and produce selections.
+Clients experiencing homelessness may visit their nearest branch every business day to receive a “day bag” including a ready-to-eat meal, snacks and a beverage.
 Speak to a House of Hope program assistant or case manager to discuss the best way to enroll for the right service to meet your needs.